 In March 1923 the National Bureau of Standards started transmitting standard radio frequencies on a regularly announced schedule from radio station WWV.
-The WWV transmitter, originally located at the National Bureau of Standards, Washington, D. C. has moved several times, but the original towers remain on the pioneer site.
-From 1931 to 1966 the station was moved successively from Washington, D.C. to College Park, Beltsville, and Greenbelt (all Maryland suburbs) and finally to Fort Collins, Colorado, where it went on the air at 0000 Universal Time (GMT) on December 1, 1966.
+The WWV transmitter, originally located at the National Bureau of Standards, Washington, D. C., has moved several times, but the original towers remain on the pioneer site.
+From 1931 to 1966 the station was moved successfully from Washington, D. C. to Greenbelt, Maryland and finally to Fort Collins, Colorado, where it went on the air at 0000 Universal Time (GMT) on December 1, 1966.

-The move to Fort Collins was prompted by several considerations: the need for wider and more uniform coverage in the continental U.S. from a more central location: the advantage of more precise control from the NBS Time and Frequency Division at Boulder, Colorado; improvement in radiation patterns obtained by location in a less congested area; and reduction of interference on the West Coast between time signals from WWV and those from WWVH.
-Maui, Hawaii.
+The move to Fort Collins was prompted by several considerations: the need for wider and more uniform coverage in the continental U.S. from a more central location; the advantage of more precise control from the NBS Time and Frequency Division at Boulder, Colorado; improvement in radiation patterns obtained by location in a less congested area; and reduction of interference on the West Coast between time signals from WWV and those from WWVH, Maui, Hawaii.